realme 8 pro

 When it comes to camera zoom, realme relies on a digital “in-sensor zoom”.
 The enlarged image section is reduced to 12 megapixels, recorded eight times and combined using an algorithm.
 According to realme, this enables faster and sharper zoom recordings that even surpass smartphone cameras with a dedicated telephoto lens.

 In practice, hands-free zooming actually works surprisingly well and does not suggest a purely digital zoom.
 Even beyond 5x magnification, usable images are still possible.

 Ultra wide angle camera

-There is a need for optimization in the 8 megapixel ultra-wide-angle camera (119 ° wide angle, f / 2.25 aperture).
+There is a need for optimization with the 8 megapixel ultra-wide-angle camera (119 ° wide-angle, f / 2.25 aperture).
 Photos taken in wide-angle mode are rusty and show slight distortions at the edges of the image.
 In addition, there is an increased noise component, a susceptibility to chromatic aberrations and a slightly reduced dynamic range.

 The realme 8 Pro implements bokeh recordings very well.
 For the most part, people and objects are extracted reliably and cleanly from the background.
 The degree of sharpness can be adjusted using a slider.

 The macro mode is a nice gimmick to look at the beer foam up close.
 Getting the subject in the 4 cm focus range is not necessarily easy.
 You can see in the following picture what a macro shot with the realme 8 Pro looks like.